shredthaGNAR/list-of-my-starred-repos/README.md

 * [rocketshipapps/adblockfast](https://github.com/rocketshipapps/adblockfast): Adblock Fast is a faster ad blocker for Windows, Android, iOS, Chrome, and Opera.
 * [evilpie/add-custom-search-engine](https://github.com/evilpie/add-custom-search-engine): Add a custom search engine to the list of available search engines in Firefox
 * [erichgoldman/add-url-to-window-title](https://github.com/erichgoldman/add-url-to-window-title): A Firefox addon which will put the web page address (URL) into the window's title.
 Useful for customizing KeePass's auto-type
+* [ClearURLs/Addon](https://github.com/ClearURLs/Addon): ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
 * [mozilla/addons-linter](https://github.com/mozilla/addons-linter): 🔍 Firefox Add-ons linter, written in JavaScript. 👁
 * [himanshukumar660/Address-Validation](https://github.com/himanshukumar660/Address-Validation): This is a website where user can perform Address Verification.
 * [mkoryak/address-validator](https://github.com/mkoryak/address-validator): nodejs address validator via google api